-“We’re just trying to get him to be a good hitter, not a power hitter,” said McClendon, who spent the previous seven years as the hitting coach for the Detroit Tigers.
+“We’re just trying to get him to be a good hitter, not a power hitter,” said McClendon, who spent the previous seven years as the hitting coach in Detroit.

 “For me, Smoak is a guy who should hit 40-45 doubles and 20-25 home runs.
 Not the other way around.
 He can still be productive (by doing that).
 We’ve tried (in the past) to put the cart before the horse.”

-Spring numbers show little at this point, although Smoak is 7-for-21 (including three doubles), after going 1-for-2 with a double in Monday afternoon’s 8-2 loss to the Kansas City Royals at Peoria Stadium.
+Spring numbers show little at this point, although Smoak is seven for 21 with (including three doubles), after going one for two with a double in Monday afternoon’s 8-2 loss to Kansas City at Peoria Stadium.